ipfabric/docs/docs/System_Administration/Command_Line_Interface/How_to/jumphost_troubleshooting.md

 IP Fabric doesn't work with DNS names that have IPv6 address in addition to IPv4 address.
 It is always better to use IPv4 address record.

-It is a good practice to test the SSH from IP Fabric's CLI to any network device that should be discoverable using the jumphost when the jumphost is configured and active.
+It is good practice to test the SSH from IP Fabric's CLI to any network device that should be discoverable using the jumphost when the jumphost is configured and active.

 Other useful commands: